Madison County, Kentucky

 Wherever you call home, we come to you.

-Hospice Care Plus & Compassionate Care Center is located in Richmond, but our home hospice program is dedicated to allowing patients to remain where they are most comfortable, surrounded by the people they care about most.
+We are located at the Compassionate Care Center in Richmond, but our home hospice program is dedicated to allowing patients to remain where they are most comfortable, surrounded by the people they care about most.

 For most, that means staying home.
 Wherever you call home - an assisted living community, nursing home, subdivision, or family farm - we come to you.